1414C/jiffy/README.md

 * supports single and composite index declarations via the model file
 * built-in support for https
 * baked in normalization and validation in the model-layer
-* generates a working set of CRUD-type RESTful services for each entity based on the model file
+* generates a working set of CRUD-type RESTful services for each entity in the model file
-* supports and generates working end-points for hasOne, hasMany and belongsTo relationships between entities
+* supports and generates working end-points for hasOne, hasMany and belongsTo entity relationships
 * generates working query end-points based on the model fie
 * end-points are secured by way of scope inspection (jwt claims) in the route handler middleware
 * generates a comprehensive set of working tests (go test)